 In most cases, cancer cells don’t develop from normal colon cells.
 Rather, normal cells develop abnormal changes and become small growths, called polyps, in the colon.
 While most polyps are not cancerous, certain types are highly likely to become cancerous and should be removed to prevent colon cancer.

 Everyone 45* years of age or older should get regular screenings for colorectal cancer.
 If you have a family history of colon cancer or other risk factors you may need to be screened starting at an earlier age.

 Colonoscopy is rated above all other colorectal cancer screening methods by the American Cancer Society, as well as the three leading national gastroenterology associations.
-It is the only colorectal cancer screening method that allows a physician to visualize the entire colon and remove most polyps at the same time.
+It is the only colorectal cancer screening method that prevents colon cancer by detecting and removing high-risk colon polyps.